hosein2rd/semi-circle-progress-bar/README.md

-# Semi Circle Progress Bar
+# Semi Circle Progress Bar React

 A lightweight and customizable **semi-circular progress bar React component** built with **React + TypeScript**.
 Ideal for dashboards, analytics, and any UI where you need to visualize percentage-based progress.